 The National Gathering welcomes 55 to 75 participants each year.
 About two-thirds of all participants are youth leaders.
 Skilled youth trainers facilitate the majority of the workshops at the National Gathering.
 Staff from various states also lead trainings.

 GSA activists from states with organizational members in the National Association of GSA Networks are welcome to apply, as part of the GSA network in that state.
 Check the National Directory to find out if your state has an organizational member.
 If your state does not have a member, you can Start a GSA Network in your state.
 Please contact us.
 You may be eligible to attend.

 To find out more information about the National Gathering of GSA Networks, or the National Association, please contact our National Network Manager, Alan Ratliff.

-The next National Gathering will take place July 31- August 4, 2014 in Minneapolis, MN.
-This year's event is hosted by Out4Good and the Minneapolis Public School District.
+The next National Gathering will take place July 5- July 8, 2015 in Berkeley, CA. This year's event is hosted by GSA Network of California.

 Past National Gatherings have taken place throughout the country:

 ”I can’t wait for next year!
 This was a transformative experience for me.
 It was definitely life changing.”